“Mind the Gap”: How to Close Professional Philosophy’s Gender-Gap and Minority-Gap. With a Critical Postscript by X and Y.

 - Asian Studies: gender non-parity; minority super-proportional for Asians, but otherwise minority non-proportional.

-- French and Italian Languages and Literatures: gender parity; minority non-proportional.
+- French and Italian Languages and Literature: gender parity; minority non-proportional.

 - Women’s Studies: gender super-parity; minority proportional.